openstack-archive/qinling/doc/source/specs/function_versioning.rst

 incrementing up, and never reused.
 The code for a published version of a function is immutable (i.e. cannot be changed).
 So, a version number corresponds to a specific set of function code with certainty.
-With function versioning, users can get the following benifits:
+With function versioning, users can get the following benefits:

 - Update the function code without breaking the existing applications that rely on the function.